-If Northamptonshire County Golf Club was located closer to London, it would not only be well known, but maybe a regular ranking contender for our English Top 100.
+If Northamptonshire County Golf Club was located closer to London, it would not only be better known, but perhaps more highly ranked within our English Top 100.

 Originally nominated as a Gem by Paul, and added to the Top 100 website in January 2008, Northamptonshire County was ranked in our 2016 English Top 100 and is Northamptonshire's premier layout.
 Paul’s original nomination article follows, which paints a very pretty picture of this relatively undiscovered centurion.

 “Northamptonshire County Golf Club borders the Althorp Estate and is set in the village of Church Brampton.
 It is a very traditional course and although parkland in style, it has a heathland feel to it.
 Designed by Harry Colt in 1909 and standing the test of time very well after a bunker layout change in 1947 by James Braid, the club is now extending the course further with many new tees opening in spring 2008 to lengthen the layout to over 6,700 yards.